psychemedia/sin-eater-resources/src/_initial_observations.md

 >
 > Thomas Allen, Esq. stated that there still existed custom in Wales of placing candle in salt, and burning it in the chamber of a deceased person, and made some very interesting remarks upon it, as connected with the custom of the sin-eater.

-The Hereford Times, in its [Saturday, September 4th, 1852](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000396/18520904/030/0007) edition only gave scant mention of the J. O. Morgan's paper on "The History of the Parish of Carno, Montogomeryshore", but described at length the discussion on "The Municipal Records of Ludlow", presumably based on local interest.
+The Hereford Times, in its [Saturday, September 4th, 1852](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000396/18520904/030/0007) edition only gave scant mention of the J. O. Morgan's paper on "The History of the Parish of Carno, Montogomeryshire", but described at length the discussion on "The Municipal Records of Ludlow", presumably based on local interest.
 For the most part, its report on the sin-eater discussion closely followed the one previously described:

 > M. MOGGRIDGE Esq., made some remarks upon a singular custom which formerly existed in Wales, in connection with deceased persons, and which he had recently discovered was noticed in old work, as being prevalent in the neighbourhood of Ross, in Herefordshire.
 The custom was this—when party died, a person known by the name of "the sin-eater was called in, who placed upon the corpse a platter containing a loaf of bread and some salt; the sin-eater afterwards ate the bread, and in doing so was supposed to take upon himself the sins of the deceased person.
 Happily, however, the light of Christian age was rapidly banishing superstition from the minds of the people, and that custom had, he believed, now disappeared.
 >